dennisXZX/web-developer-notes/Angular.md

 }
 ```

-In the container, we need to listen the event.
+In the container, we need to listen to the event emitting.

 ```
 <pm-star